2018's 10 Best

 Acetaminophen is found in Tylenol, and chronic usage destroys your liver’s supply of glutathione.
 You need that to destroy toxins in your system.
 Acetaminophen overdose is one of the most common reasons for liver failure.
-This is the reason why most hospitals stock up on the supplement.
+This is the reason why most hospitals stock up on NAC.

 NAC is an Antioxidant

-Basically, what they’re saying here is that NAC provides extra cellular protection to cells that could be damaged by free radicals.
-This is because of the associated glutathione production, but also because cysteine is an excellent cell protector.
+NAC provides extra cellular protection to cells that could be damaged by free radicals.
+This is because of the associated glutathione production but also because cysteine is an excellent cell protector (4).

 NAC to Boost your Immune System

-Along the same line of conclusions, because it is such a great antioxidant it is also a great way to boost your immune system.
+Along the same lines, because NAC is such a great antioxidant, it is also a great way to boost your immune system.

 Typically menopausal women are at risk because their immune systems are depressed.
 NAC can boost immune health because of antioxidants and its ability to decrease inflammation.